dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/environments.md

 ## Deleting environments

-Deleting an environment will not automatically delete the associated job(s).
-Before you completely delete your environment, first delete any jobs associated to that environment.
-Once you've deleted the job(s), you can completely delete the environment.
+Deleting an environment doesn't automatically delete its associated job(s).
+To completely delete your environment, first delete all jobs associated with that environment.
+Then, delete the environment.

 ## Related docs
 - [About dbt Core versions](/docs/dbt-versions/core)